Structured Chemistry Reasoning with Large Language Models: Related Work

 The emergence of LLMs has provided new possibilities in scientific domains, where a bunch of new benchmarks~\cite{lu2022learn, chen2023theoremqa} have emerged.
-As an important and challenging branch of scientific domains, chemistry-related research surged with the utilization of LLMs~\cite{fang2023mol}.
+As an important and challenging branch of scientific domains, chemistry-related research surges with the utilization of LLMs~\cite{fang2023mol,tang2024prioritizing,liao2024words}.
 Specifically, ChemCrow~\cite{bran2023chemcrow} is a general model that integrates multiple existing tools with LLMs to solve various downstream tasks.
-LLMs are also used to better the performance of specific chemistry applications, such as reaction prediction~\cite{zhong-etal-2023-reactie}, drug discovery~\cite{edwards2023synergpt}, and SMILES identification~\cite{edwards-etal-2021-text2mol}.
-However, most previous works target problems that often require a single-hop retrieval of domain knowledge, without complex reasoning steps inherent.
-Specifically, most of the problems are single-hop, e.g., find and list all the chemical entities in a given sentence.
-While the aforementioned models excel in these approximate knowledge retrieval tasks, improving the abilities of LLMs to solve complex chemistry problems is still in a nascent stage, with SciBench~\cite{wang2023scibench} being the initial benchmark.
+LLMs are also used to boost the performance of specific chemistry applications, such as reaction prediction~\cite{zhong-etal-2023-reactie}, drug discovery~\cite{edwards2023synergpt}, and SMILES identification~\cite{edwards-etal-2021-text2mol}.
+However, most previous works target problems that require a single-hop retrieval of domain knowledge, without complex reasoning steps inherent.
+For example, find and list all the chemical entities in a given sentence.
+While previous models excel in these approximate knowledge retrieval tasks, improving the abilities of LLMs to solve complex chemistry problems is still in a nascent stage, with SciBench~\cite{wang2023scibench} being the initial benchmark.